Qovery/documentation/website/docs/using-qovery/configuration/business.md

 ---
-last_modified_on: "2020-09-01"
+last_modified_on: "2020-10-01"
 title: "Business"
-description: "Learn how to configure your busines and organization on Qovery"
+description: "Learn how to configure your business and organization on Qovery"
 sidebar_label: hidden
 hide_pagination: true
 ---